jacurtis/k8s-research/README.md

 community in order to understand trends in security concerns that need to be researched and addressed or to identify other areas for further research in this field.

+These community discussions are collected across the following web properties:

+1. Stackoverflow (kubernetes tag)
+2. ServerFault (kubernetes tag)
+3. Kubernetes Community Forum

+The data is collected and stored in csv files found in this repository.

 ---

 ## Scraper Setup